Evernote/android-job/README.md

 }
 ```

 **Warning:** With Android Marshmallow Google introduced the auto backup feature.
-All job information are stored in a shared preference file called `jobs.xml` and in a database called `evernote_jobs.db`.
+All job information are stored in a shared preference file called `evernote_jobs.xml` and in a database called `evernote_jobs.db`.
 You should exclude these files so that they aren't backed up.

 #### Using the GcmNetworkManager